-Pate & M. of
+Patt & M. C

-Coral Gables, Florida March 31, 2015
+Patrick J. McEnany Chairman of the Board Coral Gables, Florida March 31, 2015 a Delaware Corporation

-Annex "A" Form of Proposed Amendment to Our Certificate of Incorporation

-CERTIFICATE OF AMENDMENT TO THE CERTIFICATE OF INCORPORATION OF CATALYST PHARMACEUTICAL PARTNERS, INC. a Delaware Corporation
+Annex "A" Form of Proposed Certificate of Amendment to Our Certificate of Incorporation CERTIFICATE OF AMENDMENT TO THE CERTIFICATE OF INCORPORATION OF CATALYST PHARMACEUTICAL PARTNERS, INC.